murillo-group/sarkas/docs/installation.rst

         $ which conda

     This command will print the path of your ``conda`` binaries.
-If nothing is printe then you need to install it.
+If nothing is printed then you need to install it.
 Visit Anaconda.org and download_ their Python 3.* installer.

 #.
 Create your virtual environment via